bcharlier/HMMA238/README.md

 ### Practical / Homework (25% of the final grade)

-- A small challenge based on a real dataset.
+- A small challenge based on a real datasets.
 This will be a personal work.

 - Due date : Week 13.

 ### Tests (15% of the final grade)

-- Thre short tests of 15 min each (on moodle).
+- Three short tests of 15 min each (on Moodle).
 This will be a personal work.
 - Due date : Week 6, 9 and 12.

 ## Bonus

-1 supplementary point on the final grade of the course can be obtained for contributions improving the course material (Practicaks, Readme, etc...) under the following constraints :
+1 supplementary point on the final grade of the course can be obtained for contributions improving the course material (practicals, Readme, etc.) under the following constraints :

 - only .5 point is given for a contribution,
 - only the first contribution proposed on a theme is rewarded (no point given for followers!),